dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/da1.md

 [!code-csharp[](~/tutorials/razor-pages/razor-pages-start/snapshot_sample6/Pages/Movies/Edit.cshtml.cs?name=snippet1)]

 The previous code detects concurrency exceptions when one client deletes the movie and the other client posts changes to the movie.
-NOTE: It does _not_ detect conflicts that occur as a result of two or more clients editing the same movie concurrently, in this case edits by multiple clients are applied in the order that `SaveChanges` is called and edits that are applied later may overwrite earlier edits with stale values.
+The previous code does **not** detect conflicts that occur because of two or more clients editing the same movie concurrently.
+In this case edits by multiple clients are applied in the order that `SaveChanges` is called and edits that are applied later may overwrite earlier edits with stale values.

 To test the `catch` block: